-Our Designated Teacher will work across the school to promote and improve educational outcomes for children in care using evidence-based interventions.
-This being children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
-They are appropriately trained and have the relevant qualifications, training, and experience.
-They are in a leadership role and can make decisions on behalf of the school to implement plans to support children in care.
+Our Designated Teacher works across the school to promote and improve educational outcomes for children in care using evidence-based interventions.

+Our designated teachers also have responsibility for promoting the educational achievement of children who have left care through adoption, special guardianship, or child arrangement orders or who were adopted from state care, outside of England and Wales.
+They are appropriately trained and have the relevant qualifications and experience.